Atrioventricular canal defect might be diagnosed in a baby before birth during a pregnancy ultrasound or special heart imaging.

 Sometimes, a congenital heart defect can increase the risk of infection in the lining of the heart or heart valves.
 This infection is called infective endocarditis.
 You or your child might need to take preventive antibiotics before certain dental and other surgical procedures if either of you:

 - Received artificial — or prosthetic — material during heart repair

 Ask your or your child's health care provider if preventive antibiotics are necessary.

 Coping and support

-Having a congenital heart defect or caring for a child with a congenital heart defect can be challenging.
-To help make it easier:
+But having a congenital heart defect or caring for a child with one can be challenging.
+These tips may be helpful.

 Preparing for your appointment

 You or your child might be referred to a doctor trained in heart conditions, called a cardiologist.

 - Write down all symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.